alixedi/pyconuk-2018-k8s/guide.md

    * Try and change the code and demonstrate a rolling update

 11. Introduction to kubectl and Kubernetes API (step3)
-    * Start with `kubectl get` - we should have the webconsole running so we shoul be able to show a few objects
+    * Start with `kubectl get` - we should have the webconsole running so we should be able to show a few objects
     * `$ kubectl --help` has sections for basic commands - beginners and intermediate.

 12. Assignment: